The Best Supplements to Boost Your Family’s Immune System

 Vitamin C is probably the first supplement you think of when it comes to immunity, but when you take a typical vitamin C supplement, much of it passes through the body unabsorbed.
 This vitamin C supplement is wrapped in liposomes, which protects the vitamin through the digestive system and transports it into the bloodstream where it can be better absorbed by cells.

 Early research has shown an association between vitamin D deficiency and COVID-19 mortality rates.
 Vitamins D and K work as a team, so it’s important to use a supplement that contains both.
 Using a vitamin D supplement without vitamin K can increase the risk of calcium deposits in the arteries and joints and have a negative impact on blood vessel elasticity.
-I take this with a fatty food like a spoonful of almond butter or half an avocado to optimize absorption.
+I take my vitamin D + K supplement with a fatty food like a spoonful of almond butter or half an avocado to optimize absorption.

 Thorne Zinc Picolinate